Neural Fake Factor Estimation Using Data-Based Inference: Introduction

 The fake factor is thus defined as the ratio of two probability density functions, given approximately by the number of events with a fake lepton passing the nominal selection criteria to the number of events with a fake lepton passing looser selection criteria.
 The fake factor function itself is typically evaluated in a dedicated, fake lepton enriched, kinematic \textit{control region}~(CR) by using either nominal or looser selection criteria~(CR$^{\text{L}}$).
-The fake factor function, derived in a standard way, has binned (piece-wise constant) values, since it is estimated by binning (histogramming) the data and computing the ratio of the two data distributions in CR and CR$^{\text{L}}$, typically as functions of a few relevant physics variables such as $\pt$, $|\eta|$ and $\MET$.
+The fake factor function, derived in a standard way, has binned (piece-wise constant) values, since it is estimated by binning (histogramming) the data and computing the ratio of the two data distributions in CR and CR$^{\text{L}}$, typically as functions of a few relevant physics variables such as $\pt$ and $|\eta|$.
+Depending on the analysis, additional variables correlated with the overall event topology, such as $\MET$, may also be included.
+Such variables are not intrinsically related to lepton identification, but are instead sensitive to variations in event topology, background composition, and global event kinematics.
+In practice, this indirect (non-intrinsic) dependence is often reduced by parameterizing the fake rate in terms of variables more directly connected to the fake-lepton production mechanism, accounting for the mother parton type and kinematics, for example reconstructing the mother particle $\pt$~\cite{Khachatryan_2016}.
 The CR is designed to be enriched in fake leptons, while still being kinematically similar to the SR. The fake factor function is then applied to the events in SR$^{\text{L}}$ to extrapolate the background contribution coming from fakes to the SR. This binned Fake Factor method however suffers from several challenges, such as binning selection, extrapolation uncertainties to the SR, and the limited ability to be parameterized along more than a couple of variables due to lack of statistics, to name a few.
 To overcome these limitations, we propose a novel approach, based on machine learning~(ML) using (real) data, which can be applied in higher-dimensional feature spaces and provides a continuous, unbinned fake factor estimate on a per-event basis that extrapolates better to the SR.

 In this paper we aim to give an introduction to the ML-based Fake Factor method and demonstrate its advantages compared to the traditional binned Fake Factor method, especially in terms of interpolation power lost due to binning artifacts, as well as its potential to extend to higher-dimensional feature spaces.
 The paper aims to demonstrate broad applicability of this method to diverse analyses in high energy physics, especially those involving leptons in final states.
 The paper is organized as follows.
 Section~\ref{sec:sec2} provides an overview of the binned Fake Factor method and its connection to the related Matrix and ABCD methods, and highlights the challenges of these methods.
 Section~\ref{sec:sec3} introduces the ML-based Fake Factor method.
 In Section~\ref{sec:sec4}, we validate the ML-based approach using the ATLAS Open Data sample and present the training results.
 Section~\ref{sec:sec5} compares the final results of the ML-based and binned Fake Factor methods.
 Finally, Section~\ref{sec:sec6} summarizes our conclusions.